warior456/battlebot-code/README.md

 # Battle bot gui and arduino code
-a gui for controlling my battlebot and the arduino code that comes with it
+A gui for controlling my battlebot and the arduino code to support it